Last Updated on 17 December, 2020 by Veronica

-In this post, I want to share our trip to Berlin.
-What to see and do in Berlin in 3 days, plus 1-day to visit Potsdam by bike, you’ll love Potsdam!
+In this post, I want to share our trip to Berlin and the best things to do in this city in 3 days, plus 1-day to visit Potsdam by bike; you’ll love Potsdam!

-We visited Berlin in August 2020; it was part of our road trip through Germany in 15 days (check out the itinerary).
+We visited Berlin for 3 days.
+It was part of our road trip across Germany in 15 days (check out the itinerary).

-If you don’t have time to read the whole post now, here’s my must-visit places.
-Save it on Pinterest, for later 🙂
+If you don’t have time to read the whole post now, here are my must-visit places.
+Save it on Pinterest for later 🙂

 - Free Berlin Walking Tour